alexsr/101worker/modules/locPerContributionPerLanguage/README.md

 This module uses the wiki ("pages") dump to extract programming languages, contributions and the associations between the two.
 It assumes contributions are properly tagged (with "Uses::Language:...") and programming languages are properly declared as such
-(e.g. "OO prgramming language", "programming language", "functional programming language")
+(e.g. "OO programming language", "programming language", "functional programming language")

 # Issues